dmwyatt/systa/docs/source/events.rst

   It's a Notepad event! (...

 Ideally, you won't listen to every event.
-There are a LOT of events fired on a modern Windows system, and it consumes OS resources to call your functions.
+There are a *lot* of events fired on a modern Windows system, and it consumes OS resources to call your functions.
 Luckily, we can listen to only the events we care about.